What Are the Benefits of Meditation?

 The meditation industry has seen exponential growth in the last few years as more people discover the many benefits of meditation.

 In response to growing demand, meditation apps and meditation studios have built thriving businesses by increasing the ease and accessibility of daily meditation practice.
-Additionally, a variety of trainings have been created to teach personal development industry professionals how to facilitate guided meditations.
+Additionally, a variety of meditation teacher trainings have been created to teach personal development industry professionals how to facilitate guided meditations.

 As the popularity of this ancient activity increases, understanding the physical, psychological & spiritual benefits of meditation can help us realize what all the fuss is about.